-During World War II, US troops were massively stationed on the island and remains of the war time are still well manifested in Funafuti characterized by airstrips, plane wrecks and bunkers.
+During World War II, US troops were massively stationed on the island, and remains of the wartime are still well manifested in Funafuti characterized by airstrips, plane wrecks, and bunkers.
 If you have some spare time during your visit and you are interested in the postal stamps, you can visit Philatelic Bureau and see a large collection of postage stamps.
-You can see local crafts and possibly buy some Tuvalu Women’s Handcraft Centre.
-Visitors also organize visits from Funafuti to the outer islands of Tuvalu where locals actively make ornaments, mats, fans, woodcarvings and baskets.
-Te ano is the most popular game in Funafuti and entire Tuvalu region which is more or less similar to a volleyball match.
+You can see local crafts and possibly buy some Tuvalu Women’s Handicraft Centre.
+Visitors also organize visits from Funafuti to the outer islands of Tuvalu where locals actively make ornaments, mats, fans, woodcarvings, and baskets.
+Te and is the most popular game in Funafuti and entire Tuvalu region which is more or less similar to a volleyball match.

 Funafuti is a home to many lodges where you can find highly affordable accommodation and restaurants serving beverages and food.
 Besides the local cuisine that is largely characterized by seafood especially fish, you will also find ethnic cuisines like Indian, Italian, and Chinese as well.